 -

 Freedom of Movement.
 A 1-hour, no-concentration spell that makes an ally immune to the paralyzed and restrained conditions, as well as slow effects, the effects of difficult terrain, and no movement or attack penalties while swimming.
+The ally can also escape from the grappled condition automatically by spending 5 feet of movement.
 This is very, very good on allies who require movement to fight effectively (e.g., Rogues, Monks) in fights where they’ll be hindered somehow.

 -